HelmholtzAI-Consultants-Munich/napari-organoid-counter/.napari/DESCRIPTION.md

 ## What's new in v3?
 Here is a list of the main changes v3 of napari-organoid-counter offers:

-* Support for multiple DL models:
+Support for multiple DL models:

-**Object Detection Only (DO)** - pretrained models: Faster R-CNN (DO), YOLOv3 (DO), SSD (DO), and RTMDet (DO).
+* **Object Detection Only (DO)** - pretrained models: Faster R-CNN (DO), YOLOv3 (DO), SSD (DO), and RTMDet (DO).
 The data used for training these models along with the code for training can be found [here](https://www.kaggle.com/datasets/christinabukas/mutliorg).

-**Detection and Binary Classification (BC)** - pretrained models: Currently, YOLOv3 (BC) is supported, which not only detects organoids but also differentiates between two types of organoids (Class 0 and Class 1).
+* **Detection and Binary Classification (BC)** - pretrained models: Currently, YOLOv3 (BC) is supported, which not only detects organoids but also differentiates between two types of organoids (Class 0 and Class 1).
 Class 0 organoids are represented with Green and Class 1 with Blue.
 Bounding boxes for low confidence predictions will remain in Magenta.

-* Pyramid model inference with a sliding window approach and tunable parameters for window size and window downsampling rate.
+* **Pyramid Model Inference** – Run inference using a sliding window approach, with tunable parameters for window size and downsampling rate.
-* Model confidence added as tunable parameter.
+* **Model Confidence** – A new tunable parameter to adjust and refine predictions based on confidence levels.
-* Annotate up to 10 classes of organoids, each assigned a unique color.
-Users can change the bounding box color for each class using key bindings.
-See Quickstart instructions.
+* **Annotation of Up to 10 Classes** – You can now annotate up to 10 different organoid classes, each with a unique color.
+Bounding box colors for each class can be adjusted using key bindings (see Quickstart instructions for details).
-* When saving the annotations, the class label is recorded in the .json file based on the color of the bounding box.
+* **Saving Annotations with Class Labels** – When saving annotations, the class label is recorded in the .json file based on the bounding box color.
-* Allow to load and correct existing annotations (note: these must have been saved previously from v3 of this plugin).
+* **Load and Correct Existing Annotations** – You can now load and modify previously saved annotations (note: these must have been saved using v3 of the plugin).
-* Only model confidence displayed in the viewer for easy readability.
+* **Improved Readability** – Only model confidence is displayed in the viewer for better readability.
-* _Fixed:_ box thickness changing at different donwsampling rates.
+* **Bug Fixed** – Fixed an issue where box thickness varied at different downsampling rates.
-* Possibility to work interactively with different shape layers at the same time, go back adjust parameters and switch between shape layers from layer list selection.
+* **Interactive Workflow** – Work seamlessly with multiple shape layers, adjusting parameters and switching between layers as needed.

 Technical Extensions:
 * Allows for Python 3.10